 - Serve with vegan Parmesan, chili flakes, and extra green onion if desired.

-- We eat this as a main meal, but you could eat it with steamed veggies, salad, or even with soup!
+- We eat this as a main meal, but you could eat it with steamed veggies, salad, or whatever yo'd like.
+If you really want garlic overload, try some of my vegan garlic bread on the side.

 More Vegan Pasta / Quick Weeknight Dinners